 Turning off lights in your home when you’re not using them is a great way to save energy and money.
 For example, when the lights are off for just one extra hour a day, you can save upwards of $200 a year.
 Want to take things a step further?
 Try unplugging kitchen appliances, computers and chargers when you aren’t using them.
 Why?
 These gadgets still use power, even when turned off, according to the Department of Energy.
 By unplugging your devices, you can shave as much as 10% off your monthly bill.

-While you’re saving energy, try saving your water consumption as well.
+While you’re saving energy and improve your finances, try saving your water consumption as well.
 Leaving the water running, taking long showers and running the dishwasher when half empty will run up your water bill.
 And you guessed it: this will cost you money.
 To curb your water usage, try setting a timer when showering, don’t run the dishwasher until it’s full, shut the faucets off immediately after you’re done using water, and make sure you don’t have leaky pipes around the house.
 By taking measures to limit your water use, you can save upwards of 25% on your water bill.

 Have a Budget